-Refer to full text of the latest DoD R&D General Terms and Conditions; the USAMRAA General Research Terms and Conditions with Institutions of Higher Education, Hospitals, and Non-Profit Organizations: Addendum to the DoD R&D General Terms and Conditions; and the USAMRAA General Research Terms and Conditions with For-Profit Organizations, for further information.
+Refer to full text of the latest DoD R&D General Terms and Conditions and the USAMRAA General Research Terms and Conditions: Addendum to the DoD R&D General Terms and Conditions for further information.

-New Requirement: Certification Regarding Disclosure of Funding Sources.
+Certification Regarding Disclosure of Funding Sources.
 The proposing entity must comply with Section 223(a) of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021, which requires that the PI, Partnering PIs (if applicable), and all key personnel: